inkVerb/VIP/Cheat-Sheets/LAMP-Desktop.md

 3. Reload Apache after any changes to files in `/etc/apache2/sites-available/_____.conf`
 - `sudo systemctl reload apache2`

+4. Remember with rewrites...

+*Your code must reflect the names of any URLs as you want them rewritten, not as they actually are.*

 ## MySQL via command line

 1. Access MySQL as root user with